andreeaxcovaciu/PyProject/README.md

 ### Image Classificatuin using Support Vector Machine
 ## Results
 ### Training
-In the test part, the accuracy was really high, about 97%.
+In the test part, the accuracy was really high, about 97%.You can see in the confusion matrix below.

 ![samples3](images/img3.jpg)
 ### Testing
 In the test part, a smaller set was used.
 The accuracy resulted as 96% where 5 out of 114 images were predicted wrong.